alexzoid-eth/2023-10-badger-fv/certora/FVGUIDE.md

 For those new to Certora Prover, it's crucial to understand that:
 1. The prover operates at the bytecode level.
 It even [works](https://www.certora.com/blog/vyper-announcement) with Vyper language as well.
-2. Unlike fuzz testing, where functions are repeatedly executed with varying parameters, the prover efficiently translates the contract's bytecode and rules into a mathematical model that proves every possible code execution path.
+2. Unlike fuzz testing, where functions are repeatedly executed with varying parameters, the prover efficiently translates the contract's bytecode and rules into a mathematical model that proves every possible code execution .
 4. Variables, including the contract state, blockchain environment, and return values of unresolved external calls, are assigned a range of all possible values.
 It's your responsibility to define these bounds.

 <a name="configuration"></a>